gaehlerm/SoftwareEngineering/README.md

 ### Code reuse

 The biggest advantage of inheritance is certainly code reuse.
-You may define a function in a base class and reues it in several derived classes.
+You may define a function in a base class and reuses it in several derived classes.
 This saves you from repeating yourself.

 On the other hand, you can usually also use composition or write functions with the corresponding functionality and reuse them.
 In most cases this works out just fine as well.
 Additionally you are forced to reuse all of the code in the base class.
 This is frequently undesired behavior as you don't want to inherit everything the base class has to offer.
 You would like to inherit only a fraction of it.